singularity-code/scim-endpoint/README.md

 ```
 ##

-For openshift deployment is can be triggered as follows :
+For openshift, the deployment can be triggered as follows :
 ```
 > oc create -f create-app.yaml
 ```